henryjlee729/portfolio/posts/worlds-apart.md

 ## Origins

-Worlds Apart is a passion project that I had created after years of ideas and brainstorming in my free time.
+Worlds Apart is a passion project that I created after years of ideas and brainstorming in my free time.
 Whenever I'm not busy programming or doing anything else, I like to come here and tell a story of the world that I created.

 Everything started during the COVID-19 pandemic.
 When I couldn't go outside, I created different stories in my mind.
 Creating this world was difficult as I had many false starts and I often had to take long breaks because I didn't know how my story would progress.
-Additionally, with the pressure of doing well academically in high school so that I can go to college, I couldn't spend a lot of time on this project since school was more important.
+Additionally, with the pressure of doing well academically in high school so that I could go to college, I couldn't spend a lot of time on this project since school was more important.

 However, I never gave up on this project.
 I had spent a lot of time developing the world and I didn't want it to go to waste.
-After getting out from the COVID slump, I was slowly forming ideas of how I can turn my writing project into something feasible.
+After getting out of the COVID slump, I was slowly forming ideas of how I could turn my writing project into something feasible.
 When I started my senior year of high school, I had some free time opened up in my schedule so I continued working on this project.
 Through hard work and grit, I was finally able to finish a 300-page draft of my story.
-I had did it.
-I was able to finish something that had took me years to finish
+I have done it.
+I was able to finish something that had taken me years to finish

 ## Project Edea